sbg/adk-examples/examples/import-run-export/README.md

 Automation inputs are name of SB project, SB volume ID, and source and destination directories on the volume.

-Note: To run this automation successfully, you need access to a [SB volume](https://docs.sevenbridges.com/docs/volumes) that is configured for read and write access.
+Prerequisites: To run this automation successfully, you need to have the Seven Bridges ADK installed.
+Please contact Seven Bridges if you need access to the ADK.
+You also need access to a [SB volume](https://docs.sevenbridges.com/docs/volumes) that is configured for read and write access.

 To run this automation script on your computer, use following command inside project root directory: